 It took us almost an hour to reach Chakrata main market, which was smaller than our usual sector market in Gurgaon.
 We parked the car and decided to have something at one of the better restaurants of Chakrata.
 These quaint lanes of tiny hill stations are quite a charm, isn’t it?
 We took the table on first floor overlooking the street.
 We could see some clouds floating, touching one peak to the other at some distance.
 Few monkeys jumping from one roof to other.
 Some kids returning back home from school on a Saturday, few old women selling vegetables on the street.
 Cabs and Mahindra pick up trucks haphazardly parked on the main road… a ubiquitous scene on any hill station.
 Time read 15.00 hrs.

-Unlike hyped Kempty falls of Mussoorie, Tiger Falls had lesser number of people in the vicinity.
-Water falls nonchalantly from a height of about 120 ft in a small pond.
+Unlike the hyped Kempty falls of Mussoorie, Tiger Falls had a lesser number of people in the vicinity.
+Waterfalls nonchalantly from a height of about 120 ft in a small pond.
 While falling, it makes a deafening sound of a tiger roar, hence the name… Tiger Falls.

-There was a tiny maggi tea stall next to the changing rooms.
-Nothing can beat the charm of soul soothing maggi and hot cardamom tea overlooking a waterfall and occasional misty droplets of water on your face.
-Absolutely soul satisfying.
+There was a tiny Maggi tea stall next to the changing rooms.
+Nothing can beat the charm of soul-soothing Maggi and hot cardamom tea overlooking a waterfall and occasional misty droplets of water on your face.
+Absolutely soul-satisfying.
 Bliss.
 Walking just after eating, that too uphill, was a punishment.
 More so, for someone as lazy as me.
-It took us twice the time and efforts and double bisleri water quota to climb back to the car parking.
+It took us twice the time and effort and double bisleri water quota to climb back to the car parking.
 Time read 18.00 hrs.
 We bid adieu to Tiger Falls and drove back silently to Hotel Burans.
 The dinner served was simple yet delicious.
 We crashed onto the bed for a long drive back home the next day.